ajimix/asana-translate-chrome/README.md

 I asked ASANA team if they had planned to translate Asana into multiple languages.
 Response was: not in roadmap.
 So I decided to create my own chrome extension to translate it.

-Right now only supports Spanish.
 Want your own language?
 You can help!
 Read below :)

 How to install extension